WJLKavanagh/balancing_blog/_posts/2019-04-06-meta-games.md

 ---
 layout: post
-title: The Meta-game: What is it and where did it come from?
+title: 'The Meta-game: What is it and where did it come from?'
 hidden: false
 ---